 You must submit the completed Statement of Financial Responsibility and the Affidavit of Financial Support forms as well as supporting bank/sponsorship statements along with your other application materials.
 Please keep copies of all financial documents to present to the US Consulate when applying for your visa.
 St. Andrews cannot issue Form I-20 or DS-2019 until the completed Statement of Financial Responsibility, Affidavit of Financial Support and bank statements/sponsor letters have been evaluated and determined to be adequate for funding of your studies.
 They will NOT be reviewed for admission consideration.

 2. On-campus Work - An international student may apply for part-time work on campus, which would not conflict with his/her course of study.
-However, a foreign student can be placed in a job only is he/she does not displace a United States citizen.
+However, a foreign student can be placed in a job only if he/she does not displace a United States citizen.
 Therefore, positions are not guaranteed.
 It is not recommended that an international student work during his/her first year at the College.
 If placed in a campus job, a student could expect to earn approximately $1,800 per year that he/she could apply either to his/her college fees or to his/her personal expenses at the College.
-Additionally, an international student who works on campus must apply and hold a US Social Security Number.
+Additionally, an international student who works on campus must apply for and hold a US Social Security Number.

 In order to facilitate the issue of the I-20 the St. Andrews Immigration Status Form is required at the time of application.
+It also allows students to change numbers.

 St. Andrews is a partner with the WEGroup, World Education Group www.worldeducationgroup.com .